-The Avenida de Colores 501c3 is a cultural arts not-for-profit organization that creates events such as the International Chalk Festival.
+ABOUT US: The Avenida de Colores 501c3 is a cultural arts not-for-profit organization that created the Avenue of Art Exhibition as well as the International Chalk Festival.
 The organization focuses on culturally diverse experiences and brings events to life with the help of generous supporters such as yourself.
 Please donate any amount to help us keep the cultural arts alive and strong in Sarasota County.

 The Avenue of Art walking tour is the first of its kind in the world.
 It is keeping Sarasota a leader in the arts worldwide.

 WHERE YOU ARE: At this point of the walking tour you are at the end of block three and can continue the exhibition by crossing Laurel Street to block four (7 block total).
 You will pass a few adorable shops that include Pineapple Rocks & Pineapple Juice Bar so make sure you stop in both!

 The Avenue of Art is a cultural art exhibition and walking tour open 24/7 of over 200 hand-painted sidewalks.

 Come and enjoy all the Burns Square area has to offer, and the only place on earth where 4 blocks of sidewalks are hand painted with images celebrating the Sarasota County Centennial 1921-2021.
 Organized and curated by the Sarasota Chalk Festival, Avenida de Colores 501c3 cultural arts organization, the experience is appealing, self-guided and educational.
 Three additional blocks where added in April 2022 expanding on our Florida history and culture.